 She has more than a decade of experience carrying out archaeological fieldwork in Peru and also has worked on archaeological projects in Mexico and California.
 Collaboration with modern communities in the Andes is an equally important part of her research.
 She has a decade of experience carrying out community-based heritage preservation projects in Peru through Mobilizing Opportunities for Community Heritage Empowerment (MOCHE, Inc.).
 One of her long-term research goal is to integrate heritage conservation more directly into academic research.

 Boswell received her PhD from the University of California, San Diego in 2016.
-From 2016 –2018 she was the Andrew W. Mellon “Cultures of Conservation” Fellow at Bard Graduate Center and the Metropolitan Museum of Art.
-Her research has been supported by the National Science Foundation, Dumbarton Oaks Research Library and Collections, and UC San Diego.
+From 2016–2018 she was the Andrew W. Mellon “Cultures of Conservation” Fellow at Bard Graduate Center and the Metropolitan Museum of Art.
+Her research has been supported by the National Science Foundation, Dumbarton Oaks Research Library and Collections, UC San Diego and UC Santa Barbara.

 2022.
 “Metalwork in the Past and Present: Lord of Sipán and Tumi del Oro in Peru ,” in West 86th: A Journal of Decorative Arts, Design History and Material Culture.

 2022.
 Life at the Margins of the State: Comparative Landscapes from the Old and New Worlds , Alicia Boswell & Kyle Knabb, eds.
 University Press of Colorado.